Frame control is one of the most important concepts of all social skills.

 You: It’s not about trust, it’s about fairness.
 And I don’t think you’re being fair here.
 The way I see it is…

-In our era that reveres science, the “judge frame” works not only with moral and ethical authority, but also with scientific frames.
+In our era that reveres science, the “judge frame” can also leverage science.

 Your typical smart Alec will casually turbocharge his frame with sentences like “the consensus is… “, “research proves”, etc. etc.

 To handle that frame effectively, before even replying, you need to reframe their original frame as NOT the ultimate scientific fact.

 For example, you could say it’s just an opinion of theirs, and not science.

 - Fight judge frames with judge frames: when people judge you for not being “man enough”